Mindset's Engagement Surveys

 The business unit or team's survey scores for the two indicator dimensions are used as the basis to calculate their engagement levels, and are plotted on a 2-axis graph for maximum visual impact.

 Engagement levels are categorised as:

 - Fully engaged (star performers) – highly committed and loyal employees who add value to the organisation and are prepared to go the extra mile;

 - Engaged (key contributors) – reliable employees who do what is expected of them but are inclined to be complacent and risk averse;

 - Not engaged (passengers) – indifferent and frustrated employees with low energy levels who do only the minimum to get by; and

-- Disengaged (saboteurs) – dissatisfied employees with a contagious and destructive influence and who are most likely looking for another job.
+- Disengaged (derailers) – dissatisfied and unhappy employees with a negative influence on their colleagues and who are most likely looking for another job.